- Copyright Registration/Timestamp Services

-- A publicist who relies on methods like press releases and e-mail/fax campaigns.
+- A publicist who relies heavily on spam or mass-mail methods like press releases, media alerts, and e-mail/fax campaigns.
 These are among the least effective (and cheapest, which means you’re probably being overcharged) of all promotional methods.
 They are regarded by most recipients as junk mail or spam (also see Book Marketing Services, above).
 Some publicity firms that rely on junk-mail-style methods sometimes don’t place any logo or company identification on their faxes and press releases, which look as if they’re coming directly from the author.
 This means that they won’t have to deal with the angry calls and e-mails from people demanding to be taken off their spam list–you will.
 This is just one of several reasons to demand to see sample publicity materials.

 - Solicitation.
-Reputable publicists do not generally solicit authors to buy their services–especially if the authors are small press- or self-published.
+Reputable publicists do not generally solicit authors.
 For questionable or amateur publicists, on the other hand, solicitation may be a major source of business.
 Be wary if a publicist or PR firm contacts you out of the blue.

 - A one-size-fits-all approach.
 A good publicist will carefully tailor her approach to each individual book and author.